How to Fight a Moth Infestation Fast

 Another option is getting essential oils—lavender, peppermint, rosemary, eucalyptus—and dilute them with water.
 Spray the solution around your house or add to a diffuser for a longer lasting (and lovely scented) moth repellent.

-No one can deny the power of cedar as a moth repellent.
-It’s one the reasons why cedar hangers, blocks and balls exist.
+One of the most commonly known materials is cedar, which has the power to repel moths - take a look at our article discussing using cedar as a moth repellent.
+One the reasons why cedar hangers, blocks and balls exist is because of their moth repelling power.
 You can put the blocks, balls, and shavings in your wardrobe and bureau drawers, and the scent keeps moths from feasting on your clothing.

 Now, a quick note.
 Cedar is often thought of as the be-all-end-all in the war against moth infestation, but it does have a limited lifespan.